 The beauty of a device like this is that new capabilities can be added easily via updates over the internet.
 If you were hoping that this box would also be able to record shows for you like the Foxtel iQ box or Fetch TV, you’re out of luck – this device is for streaming video only.

 Does it make Netflix better?

 Yes, it does!
-The Roku is admired for its speed and reliability at streaming Netflix, and Telstra’s version is no exception.
+The Roku devices are admired for their speed and reliability at streaming Netflix, and Telstra’s versions are no exception.
 If you spend a lot of time on Netflix you’ll be especially pleased by how fast it is at skipping back and forth through a movie or show.
-However there is no way on the box to change setting so you can use a “smart DNS” service like UnblockUS.
+However, there is no way on the box to change settings so you can use a “smart DNS” service like UnblockUS.
 If you want to watch US Netflix with it, you’ll have to set it up on your modem.

 How much does a Telstra TV cost?

-Priced the same as the old version of Apple TV at $192, the Telstra TV 2 is seriously good value – its closest competitor is the new 4th-generation Apple TV, and that’s a wallet-punishing $269.
-However to buy the Telstra TV you have to be a Telstra Broadband customer – not even Bigpond ADSL will do.
+Priced at $216, the Telstra TV 3 is seriously good value – its closest competitor is the new 4th-generation Apple TV, and that’s a wallet-punishing $249.
+However, to buy the Telstra TV you have to be a Telstra Home Broadband customer – not even Bigpond ADSL will do.
 If you’re a new or recontracting customer on the larger plans, a Telstra TV box is included with a large amount of credit for Telstra TV Box Office movie rentals.

 Australians are now able to get their hands on Telstra’s version of the Roku, a popular media streaming box previously only available in the US and UK.
 The device launched in 2015 in the form of Telstra TV, and was later upgraded to a more advanced model unofficially called the Telstra TV 2.
 Read on to find out what all the hype is about.